alphapsa/PIPE/README.rst

     :target: http://www.astropy.org
     :alt: Powered by Astropy Badge

-PIPE is a photometric extraction package for CHEOPS that is complementing the official Data Reduction Pipeline (DRP).
-While the DRP is using aperture photometry on the D=200 pixel subarrays provided by CHEOPS, PIPE is using PSF photometry on the D=60 pixel imagettes, often provided with a shorter cadence than the subarrays.
+PIPE (PSF Imagette Photometric Extraction) is a photometric extraction package for CHEOPS that is complementing the official Data Reduction Pipeline (DRP).
+While the DRP is using aperture photometry on the 200x200 pixel subarrays provided by CHEOPS, PIPE is using PSF photometry and can also extract photometry from the D=60 pixel imagettes sometimes provided for brighter stars.
+Imagettes have the advantage of shorter cadence than the subarrays, improving the time resolution.

 Why should you care about PIPE when we already have the DRP?
 There are a couple of advantages in using PIPE: